 Art.
 17.032(b), C.C.P.
-See TMCEC 2022 Forms Book: Release: Personal Bond - Certain Mentally Ill Defendants.
+See TMCEC 2024 Forms Book: Release: Personal Bond - Certain Mentally III Defendants.
 This is a requirement notwithstanding Art.
 17.03(b) or an adopted bond schedule or standing order entered by a judge.

+- a.
+The defendant is not charged with and has not previously received deferred adjudication, community supervision or probation, any deferred final disposition of a case, or a final conviction for:

+- \Box (1) Murder;

-- $\Box$ (2) Capital murder;
+- \Box (2) Capital murder;

-- $\Box$ (3) Kidnapping;
+- \Box (3) Kidnapping;

-- $\Box$ (4) Aggravated kidnapping;
+- \Box (4) Aggravated kidnapping;

-- $\Box$ (5) Indecency with a child;
+- \Box (5) Indecency with a child;

-- $\Box$ (6) Assault (Class A);
+- \Box (6) Assault (Class A);

-- $\Box$ (7) Sexual assault;
+- \Box (7) Sexual assault;

-- $\Box$ (8) Aggravated assault;
+- \square (8) Aggravated assault;

-- $\Box$ (9) Aggravated sexual assault;
+- \Box (9) Aggravated sexual assault;

 - □ (10) Injury to a child, elderly person, or invalid;

-- $\Box$ (11) Aggravated robbery;
+- \Box (11) Aggravated robbery;

 - □ (12) Continuous sexual abuse of young child or children; or

 - □ (13) Continuous trafficking of persons; and

 - □ b.
 The defendant is examined by a mental health or intellectual and developmental disability expert as provided in Art.
 16.22, C.C.P.;

 - □ c.
 The written report submitted by the applicable expert under Art.
 16.22, C.C.P. concludes the defendant is a person with mental illness and is nonetheless competent to stand trial and recommends treatment or services;

 - □ d.
-Appropriate community based mental health or intellectual disability services are available for the defendant under Section 534.053 or 534.103, H.S.C., or through another mental health or intellectual and developmental disability services provider; and

-- □ e.
-The magistrate finds, after considering all the circumstances, a pretrial risk assessment, if applicable, and any other credible information provided by the attorney representing the state or the defendant, that release on personal bond would reasonably ensure the defendant's appearance in court as required and the safety of the community and the victim of the alleged offense. - □ 9.
-Consider ordering as a condition of bond that the defendant submit to outpatient or inpatient mental health treatment or intellectual and developmental disability services if the defendant's: - □ a.
-Mental illness or intellectual disability is chronic in nature; or - Ability to function independently will continue to deteriorate if the defendant does not receive the recommended treatment or services. - □ 10.
-Consider imposing any other conditions reasonably necessary to ensure the defendant's appearance in court to protect the community and the victim of the alleged offense. - If the county from which the warrant of arrest was issued has a personal bond office, a copy of the bond must be forwarded to the personal bond office in that county. - □ 12.
-A municipal judge may require a personal bond to secure the defendant's appearance in accordance with this code, but may not, either instead of or in addition to the personal bond, require a defendant to give a bail bond unless: - □ a.
-The defendant fails to appear with respect to the applicable offense; - □ b.
-The judge determines that the defendant has sufficient resources or income to give a bail bond; and
+Appropriate community based mental health or intellectual disability services are available for the defendant under Section 534.053 or 534.103, H.S.C., or through another mental health or intellectual and developmental disability services provider; and - □ e.
+The magistrate finds, after considering all the circumstances, a pretrial risk assessment, if applicable, and any other credible information provided by the attorney representing the state or the defendant, that release on personal bond would reasonably ensure the defendant's appearance in court as required and the safety of the community and the victim of the alleged offense. - Unless good cause is shown, order as a condition of bond that the defendant submit to outpatient or inpatient mental health treatment or intellectual and developmental disability services if the defendant's: - □ a.
+Mental illness or intellectual disability is chronic in nature; or - b.
+Ability to function independently will continue to deteriorate if the defendant does not receive the recommended treatment or services. - 10.
+Consider imposing any other conditions reasonably necessary to ensure the defendant's appearance in court to protect the community and the victim of the alleged offense. - 11.
+If the county from which the warrant of arrest was issued has a personal bond office, a copy of the bond must be forwarded to the personal bond office in that county.